GISBoYang/GISBoYang.Github.io/_pages/about.md

 Dr. Bo Yang is an Assistant Professor of GIS in the Department of Urban and Regional Planning at San José State University.
 Yang's GIS page aims to share research progress and resources of Geographical Information Science (GIS), Remote Sensing, and Environmental Science.

-Yang have interdisciplinary education background with a B.S. degree in Applied Mathematics, an M.S. in Computer Science.
+I have interdisciplinary education background with a B.S. degree in Applied Mathematics, an M.S. in Computer Science.
 I received my Ph.D. in Geography advised by Dr. Hongxing Liu at University of Cincinnati (UC).
 My research interests are: **_GIScience, Unmanned Aerial Vehicle (UAV), Remote Sensing, Human-environment Interactions, and Citizen Science_**.

 I work with [Dr. Timothy Hawthorne](https://sciences.ucf.edu/sociology/person/timothy-hawthorne/) co-leading an NSF&Smithsonian collaborative coastal mapping project.
 This [project](https://gis-yang.github.io//Projects/) is one of the earliest attempts to employ UAV remote sensing in coastal management and conservation across 23 degrees of latitude.